 We took another shared taxi from the park heading towards the Hillacondji border and dropped off at Grand Popo, passing Ouidah on the way, so I think the same car can get you to Ouidah.

 Have you been to Grand Popo or any parts of Benin?
-What are your favorite places to visit?
+What are your favourite places to visit?

-PS: Here’s a list of all the articles in this series;
+PS: Here’s a list of all the articles in the Lagos to Ghana by Road series;

 Accra to Cape Coast (The Castles & Kakum National Park)